BzowK/BTTF-World-Clock/README.md

 * ArduinoOTA (Flash wirelessly)
 * Power Save Option (Turn displays on and off at certain times)

-*Special thanks to victor7376 for his code & kindly helping troubleshooting a couple of issues*
+*Special thanks to victor7376 for his code & kindly helping troubleshoot a couple of issues*

 ## Hardware ##
 * [3D Printed files from Thingiverse](https://www.thingiverse.com/thing:2980120)